Kid’s Most Uncomfortable Questions and How to Answer Them

 Children are very afraid of quarrels between people close to them.
 Often they begin to think that they were the result of disagreements between parents.
-Of course it hurts them.
+Of course, it hurts them.
 Do you talk to your child about whether they always agree with their friends?
 Does that mean he loves her less?
 And mom and dad swear because they disagree on some issues but continue to love each other.

-Reassure the child, show him that despite all the parental quarrels, you still love him.
+Reassure the child, show them that despite all the parental quarrels, you still love him.
 But keep trying to solve your adult problems in the absence of children or through constructive conversation.
 This is how you show them the right behavior during a conflict.

 Does Santa Claus exist?
 (God, Tooth Fairy, etc.)